 The economy is growing by the day and more and more people in Australia have begun working from home.
 The dream!
 However separating work life and home life can be difficult if your office is in your living room so a granny flat gives you a real ‘office’ feel whilst still being able to make your lunch in the kitchen.

-Here at SipForm, we manufacturer panels and supply to home / owner builders for use in the construction of granny flats.
+Here at SipForm, we manufacture structural insulated panels and supply to home / owner builders for use in the construction of granny flats.